sethschori/sethschori.github.io/docs/other/do-something.md

 - **Sunday, October 27th, 1:30 - 5:00 PM**: phone banking, letter writing, and happy hour (see below for details)
 - Location in Arlington will be provided after you RSVP

-## **PLEASE RSVP [at this link](https://forms.gle/vetyuaetMwKrwLSw8) as soon as possible.** We need an estimate of the participants by Friday Oct 25th to have enough materials and refreshments.
+## **Please RSVP [at this link](https://forms.gle/vetyuaetMwKrwLSw8) as soon as possible.**
+We need an estimate of the participants by Friday Oct 25th to have enough materials and refreshments.

 ---
 ## **Phone Banking** (1:30-4:00)